 Generally, Tarpons are available all year round.
 However, you will most likely catch baby Tarpons when off-season.
 Anglers consider Tarpons as prized fishes, especially the big ones, because of the fight they put up when caught and their leaping ability.

-When going Tarpon Fishing in Cozumel, you need to find the best guide out there.
+When going Tarpon Fishing in Cozumel, you need to find the best fly fishing guides out there.
 Make sure he is licensed because tourists are not allowed to fish without a licensed guide.
 He should be able to point out exactly where Tarpons like to breed to maximize the chances of you catching one.
 Be patient as this might take a bit of waiting.
 You will have fun in the process though, as you will be catching other species that breed in the same waters.

 Prepare wading boots or shoes when going Tarpon fishing because the lagoons have shallow areas that are hard to reach.